andris9/jStorage/README.md

 jStorage supports storing Strings, Numbers, JavaScript objects, Arrays and even native XML nodes which kind of makes it a JSON storage. jStorage also supports setting TTL values for auto expiring stored keys and - best of all - notifying other tabs/windows when a key has been changed, which makes jStorage also a local PubSub platform for web applications.

-jStorage is pretty small, about 10kB when minified, 4kB gzipped.
+jStorage is pretty small, about 7kB when minified, 3kB gzipped.

-If jStorage is loaded on the page localStorage and sessionStorage polyfills are added to IE6 and IE7 in addition to regular $.jStorage methods.
-You can use regular setItem/getItem methods with the polyfills but getter/setters can be used as well:

-    localStorage.mykey = myval;

-is absolutely valid with jStorage.
-The only downside is that you can't use *onstorage* event, you need to fall back to *listenKeyChange* instead.

 ## Function reference